bhatnagarsaumya7/bhatnagarsaumya7.github.io/_posts/2018-10-30-Atlantic Cod.md

 ---
 layout: post
-title: How the mean –depth, square of mean-depth, standard deviation and latitude effects the catching of Atlantic cod in a tow.
+title: How the mean depth, square of mean-depth, standard deviation and latitude effects the catching of Atlantic cod in a tow.
 ---

 **Saumya Bhatnagar**